K-9 OBEDIENCE CLUB OF JACKSONVILLE, INC

 • Lower your voice and watch the volume; the dog in the ring is (we hope) listening for his handler’s command and the handler is trying to hear the judge.
 When the dog you are rooting for is finished, applaud softly; the dog in the next ring may still be working.

 • Don’t complain about the judge’s decision.
-If you disagree with the judge, ask me about it later.
+If you disagree with the judge, ask them about it later.
 The dog in question may have had a problem you didn’t see, or perhaps you’re not sufficiently familiar with the rules to understand why the judge scored the way he did.
 We’ll talk about it later.

 For the Steward